Visionary Wealth Advisors Invests $209,000 in Novo Nordisk A/S (NYSE:NVO)

-Visionary Wealth Advisors purchased a new position in shares of Novo Nordisk A/S (NYSE:NVO – Free Report) during the third quarter, Holdings Channel.com reports.
-The fund purchased 2,294 shares of the company’s stock, valued at approximately $209,000.
+Visionary Wealth Advisors bought a new stake in Novo Nordisk A/S (NYSE:NVO – Free Report) in the third quarter, according to the company in its most recent Form 13F filing with the SEC.
+The fund bought 2,294 shares of the company’s stock, valued at approximately $209,000.

-A number of other institutional investors and hedge funds have also made changes to their positions in NVO.
-Copeland Capital Management LLC raised its position in shares of Novo Nordisk A/S by 100.0% during the 3rd quarter.
-Copeland Capital Management LLC now owns 282 shares of the company’s stock worth $26,000 after purchasing an additional 141 shares during the period.
-Bell Investment Advisors Inc increased its position in Novo Nordisk A/S by 79.9% in the 3rd quarter.
-Bell Investment Advisors Inc now owns 286 shares of the company’s stock valued at $26,000 after acquiring an additional 127 shares during the period.
-Citizens National Bank Trust Department increased its position in Novo Nordisk A/S by 100.0% in the 3rd quarter.
-Citizens National Bank Trust Department now owns 300 shares of the company’s stock valued at $27,000 after acquiring an additional 150 shares during the period.
-Centerpoint Advisors LLC acquired a new stake in Novo Nordisk A/S in the 3rd quarter valued at approximately $28,000.
-Finally, Stone House Investment Management LLC increased its position in Novo Nordisk A/S by 55.3% in the 2nd quarter.
-Stone House Investment Management LLC now owns 177 shares of the company’s stock valued at $29,000 after acquiring an additional 63 shares during the period.
-6.41% of the stock is currently owned by institutional investors and hedge funds.
+A number of other hedge funds and other institutional investors also recently modified their holdings of NVO.
+Roundview Capital LLC lifted its stake in shares of Novo Nordisk A/S by 0.6% in the 1st quarter.
+Roundview Capital LLC now owns 18,803 shares of the company’s stock valued at $2,088,000 after acquiring an additional 106 shares during the last quarter.
+BlackRock Inc. raised its position in Novo Nordisk A/S by 45.4% during the 1st quarter.
+BlackRock Inc. now owns 5,035,879 shares of the company’s stock valued at $559,235,000 after purchasing an additional 1,571,747 shares during the last quarter.
+Dimensional Fund Advisors LP raised its position in Novo Nordisk A/S by 0.9% during the 1st quarter.
+Dimensional Fund Advisors LP now owns 739,585 shares of the company’s stock valued at $82,131,000 after purchasing an additional 6,903 shares during the last quarter.
+Blair William & Co.
+IL raised its position in Novo Nordisk A/S by 12.7% during the 1st quarter.
+Blair William & Co.
+IL now owns 19,466 shares of the company’s stock valued at $2,136,000 after purchasing an additional 2,194 shares during the last quarter.
+Finally, Sei Investments Co. raised its position in Novo Nordisk A/S by 17.5% during the 1st quarter.
+Sei Investments Co. now owns 107,175 shares of the company’s stock valued at $11,913,000 after purchasing an additional 15,996 shares during the last quarter.
+Institutional investors own 6.41% of the company’s stock.

 Novo Nordisk A/S Increases Dividend